Abbas-187/UND/doc/order_management_module_plan.md

 - Open until production starts or order is rejected.
 - Only relevant users can participate.
 - Locked/hidden once production starts.
+- Message templates for common order-related communications.
+- Option to save discussion as a CRM interaction with sentiment analysis.
+- Automatic follow-up scheduling for unresolved discussions.

 ---